 We are also not able to build the city we need – a city where residents have access to safe and affordable housing, quality child care that is affordable, transit that is accessible, and parks and community spaces that build liveable communities.

 At its core, the annual Budget debate is about people.
 Decisions made during the budget process immediately affect how we live in our city; how we interact with our parks and greenspaces; how we get around – whether on foot, bike, transit or car, and how we support each other.

 In this budget, we need your help to ask critical questions – are we building a fair and supportive city?

-There are many ways to get involved to help us change this budget, and ensure that it supports all our communities.
+There are many ways to get involved to share your views and vision for our city through this budget.
 Take a look at the information below to find out how you can get involved.
 The budget process can be inaccessible and complex, but getting involved with the City's budget is crucial.
-You can also click here to review the proposed department-by-department 2017 budget.
+You can also click here to review the proposed department-by-department 2018 budget.

 Toronto is a great city, there's no question about that.
 But, in order to build a city for the future, we need to invest – in people, services, and infrastructure – to truly make things better.
-In this budget cycle, help us do just that.
+In this budget cycle, help us make it clear that we want to do just that.

 I look forward to talking to you throughout this process and ensuring that the budget reflects the needs of our communities.
 Please contact my office at any time if you have any questions.

 Ward 20, Trinity-Spadina